zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 Returns the bigint type.

-The example is as follows:
+Example:

-Assume the data in the table EMP is as follows:
+The data in the table EMP is as follows:

 ```
 | Empno | ename | job | Mgr | hiredate | Sal | REM | deptno |